 Responsible for: movement and speech

-Being the largest of the four lobes, you can find the frontal lobe at the front of the brain and it’s the largest of all of the lobes.
+Being the largest of the four lobes, you can find the frontal lobe at the front of the brain.
 It’s the hub of your personality, planning, and decision-making.
-As well as attention, impulse control, and problem-solving, it handles memory, motor skills, and speech.
+In addition to attention, impulse control, and problem-solving, it handles memory, motor skills, and speech.
 Without it, you wouldn’t have any inhibitions or moral compass.

 Responsible for: sensing, touch

 Positioned just behind the frontal lobe, the parietal lobe helps interpret sensory data from the other parts of the brain.
 The somatosensory cortex, which processes touch and body sensations, is located here.

 Responsible for: visual processing

 This is your visual processing center.
 Located in the back of the brain, the occipital lobe is involved in reading, color recognition, and other visual information from the retina.
 Your visual memory is also processed here.

 Responsible for: hearing, memory

 The temporal lobe handles visual and verbal memory as well as interpreting reactions and emotions.
 It allows you to recognize faces, process language, and speech.
 It’s home to structures of the limbic system such as the amygdala, and hippocampus.
 These also organize impulses and aid in auditory perception.